-The best time for camping in Yosemite National Park is late summer and early fall, especially the first 2 weeks of September.
+The best time for camping in Yosemite National Park is in late summer and early fall, especially the first two weeks of September.

 During this time, the vast majority of campgrounds are open, including seasonal options like North Pines, Lower Pines, Tuolumne, Porcupine Flat, Summerdale, and Bridalveil Creek.

 However, unlike mid-summer, it’s often easier to get campground reservations if you choose to camp after Labor Day (the first Monday in September) as most school districts begin classes soon afterward.